ValentinVignal/bridge_view/doc/implementation-plan.md

 ## Project Overview

 Create a multi-device display extension system that allows 2 Android phones and an extra MacBook to extend (not mirror) the screen of a main MacBook.
+The devices act as "dumb screens" - they only display content without input capabilities.

 **Core Technology Stack:**

 - Server (Main Mac): Rust
-- Client (Mobile & Desktop): Flutter
+- Client (Mobile & Desktop): Flutter (display-only)
 - Protocol: Protocol Buffers
 - Transport: WebSocket or QUIC over USB-C networking